 Radioactive ( or self-luminous paint ) ― Normally this is a phosphorescent paint, containing a portion of radioactive compounds and in such paint, the phosphorous is permanently activated by absorbing energy from the bombardment by the radioactive rays and emits light in the visible spectrum.

-2.303 Malamine Resin ― See amino resins.
+2.303 Malamine Resin ― See ‘amino resins’

 2.304 Mar-Resistance ― The property of a paint or varnish film which enables the film to remain unimpaired by light abrasion, impact or pressure.